etendue/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Train, validation and testing data
-The data sets for train,validatin and testing are load from pickle files.
+The data sets for train,validatoin and testing are load from pickle files.
 Only for Train the data is shuffled, and it is also shuffled during training(see in code cell 12) I did not augument new data so no further processing for above data set is done.